Windas/KanbOS/README.md

 **Update 2nd day**: try to rebuild the helloos within an more readable 8086 assembly lang, also learn to use makefile to compile the codes.

-**Update 3rd day**: this time we make a real IPL to boot our OS from disk, although there's no such a real OS here
+**Update 3rd day**: this time we make a real IPL to boot our OS from disk.
+-The first demo is about the way to boot program from disk using INT 0x13 -The second demo is about how to handle error when reading disk